 This is a course in quantitative macroeconomics with heterogeneous households.
 It first covers basic models of a single household's intertemporal consumption (and labor supply) allocation decision under various assumptions about the life horizon and labor income process of the household as well as the capital market structure.
-However, this year I will mainly focus on general equilibrium versions of these models as well as their applications to public finance and household finance.
-For details see the attached table of contents for the course.
+This year I will mainly focus on general equilibrium versions of these models as well as their applications to health economics, public finance and household finance.
+I also want to talk about models with risk sharing and limited commitment a bit more than in past years.
+For details see the table of contents for the course at the end of this syllabus.